alexschwarz89/oxid_module_tueena_dev/README.md

 OXID module tueena_dev
 ======================

-This module removes module config from the database when you deactivate a module in the backend.
-Also it emties the `tmp/` directory on each request.
+This module emties the `tmp/` directory and refreshes the modules information (metadata) in the database on each request.

 Requirements
 ------------
-Tested on OXID 4.6.2 and PHP 5.4.
-Should run on PHP 5.3, too.
+Tested on OXID 4.6.2 with PHP 5.4 and PHP 5.3.

 Install
 -------